Stress Relief: How Does Stress Affect the Body?

 What Is Stress?

-Stress is the body’s natural response to any demand or perceived threat.
-It triggers a cascade of hormonal and neurological reactions designed to keep you alert, focused, and ready for action.
-This response is essential for survival, but when stress becomes constant, it begins to influence the body in ways that feel draining rather than energising.
+This response is essential for survival, but when stress becomes constant, it can begin to influence the body in ways that feel draining rather than energising.

 The Stress Response Explained

-When the brain senses pressure—whether emotional, mental, or physical—it activates the sympathetic nervous system.
-This fuels the release of stress hormones, most notably cortisol and adrenaline.
 Short bursts of these hormones are helpful, but ongoing exposure can gradually strain the body.

 Why Does Stress Affect the Body?